sdrangan/introml/GCP/gpu_setup.md

 1. Go to the [IAM & admin page](https://console.cloud.google.com/projectselector/iam-admin)
 2. Select the project you are using or create a new one.
 3. Select "Quotas" on the left menu.
+4. There are a large number of quotas that can be edited.
+To find the correct quota, select on the top of the page:
+    *   Service:  "Compute Engine API"
+    *   Metric:  "NVIDIA P100 GPUs"
-4. Scroll down the list and you will find an entry "Google Compute Engine API" for the zone that is best for you.
-You want to select one NVIDIA K80 GPUs.
+5. You will now see a list of metrics, one for each zone.
+Select the zone that is best for you.
+NYU students should select "us-east1".
-5. After you have selected the item, select "Edit Quotas" at the top of the page.
+6. After you have selected the item, select "Edit Quotas" at the top of the page.
     You will be prompted to answer some questions on why you need the GPUs.
     Request at least one more GPU.
-6. You should hear from them quite fast (sometimes even within the same day!)
+7. You should hear from them quite fast (sometimes even within the same day!)

 ## Creating the VM with a GPU
 1. Open up the google developer console page: [Google API Console](https://console.developers.google.com/)